kailash-manasarovar/statement/docs/timeline/2021/march.md

 - I file it away.
 - It's curious how obsessed the criminal gangs were about my experience in 1989, and how they tried to make me remember it, again and again.
 - Did Matthew tell her to say these things?
+- A staggering overplay by the global male porn-addict tech elite?
+- Or an investigatory gauge on how much dedicated effort and how many porn addicts were expected to sign up and pay expensive subscriptions for the [*switcheroo* sedated rape-porn planned for me on my inevitable return to Dénia](../../crimes/protagonists/vidal-sastre.md#four-distinct-men).
+- Or both?